-The Niv Lab, focuses on several distinct and inter-related lines of research all related to understanding the computational basis of learning and decision making in the brain.
+The Niv Lab focuses on several distinct and inter-related lines of research related to understanding the computational basis of learning and decision making in the brain.
 We use behavior – and sometimes neural data – to constrain computational models of how experience changes future decisions and choices (i.e., learning), and we apply this understanding to understanding mental health conditions and tailoring their treatment.

 As an integral part of our research, we run experiments on human participants.
 These mostly consist of behavioral experiments, many of which are conducted on large online samples.
 Occasionally, we conduct fMRI experiments when we have a hypothesis regarding brain mechanisms that can be answered better by looking into the brain.
-We also run studies on patient populations (through the Rutgers-Princeton Center for Computational Cognitive NeuroPsychiatry), and run human versions of some of the rodent experiments we model.
+We also run studies on patient populations (through the Rutgers-Princeton Center for Computational Cognitive NeuroPsychiatry).

 We also have other interests that are somewhat loosely tied to our main focus areas.
 These include projects as diverse as modeling social interactions (in particular, mentoring), developing tasks with good psychometric properties for computational psychiatry, and modeling curiosity.
-In general, our focus shifts slightly over time, through the interests of lab members, as we encourage lab members to study what they are most interested in (of course, we accept to the lab those whose interests align with our current interests).
+In general, our focus shifts slightly over time, through the interests of lab members, as we encourage lab members to focus their research on the questions they are most passionate about (of course, we accept to the lab those whose interests align with our current interests).
 This means that while we have some overarching themes to our work, projects may not always feel strongly interconnected.
-In any case, we encourage crosstalk between projects, collaboration within the lab and with others outside it, and we support individual exploration and growth.
+In any case, we encourage crosstalk between projects, collaboration within the lab and outside it, and we support individual exploration and growth.
 In an effort to uncover the “hidden curriculum” of academic work, we have a detailed lab manual that expresses our co-created values, expectations, and lab rules.

 List of grants currently supporting our research: